-- 1. The Joint Inspection Unit is the only independent external oversight body of the United Nations system, mandated to conduct evaluations, inspections and investigations system-wide, as well as single-organization management and administration reviews.
+- 1. The Joint Inspection Unit is the only independent external oversight body of the United Nations system, mandated to conduct evaluations, inspections and investigations systemwide, as well as single-organization management and administration reviews.
 It conducted a review of the management and administration of UN-Habitat in 2021-2022, covering four areas: - (a) Governance reform; - (b) Organizational restructuring and management; - (c) Financial management; - (d) Oversight and evaluation. - 2.
+The JIU Inspectors found that the governance reform had led to more engagement with UN-Habitat governing bodies, especially the Executive Board and had enhanced oversight and accountability. - 3.
 The resulting review report (JIU/REP/2022/1) contained eight formal recommendations and 24 informal recommendations intended to improve the overall effectiveness and viability of UN-Habitat.
-Of the eight formal recommendations, one was addressed to the UN-Habitat Assembly, two to the Executive Board, four to the Executive Director and one to the Secretary-General. - 3.
-The report was presented by a Joint Inspection Unit inspector to the Executive Board at its second session of 2022.
-The Executive Board took note of the report, called upon the Executive Director to implement the recommendations, and requested her to report to the Board on the progress of the implementation of the recommendations at the Board's second or third session of 2023.
+Of the eight formal recommendations, one was addressed to the UN-Habitat Assembly, two to the Executive Board, four to the Executive Director and one to the Secretary-General.